Netflix picks up new Sabrina the Teenage Witch series

 "This dark coming-of-age story deals with horror, the occult, and witchcraft and will see Sabrina struggle to reconcile her dual nature of being half-witch and half-mortal while protecting her family and the world from the forces of evil," Archie Comics said in their announcement.

-Netflix confirmed the darker tone with their own tweet about the show.
+Netflix confirmed the darker tone with its own tweet about the show.

 According to Deadline, "Sabrina" will have a two-season order of 20 episodes, and its exact title is still to be determined.
 The show was previously in development for The CW network (Disclosure: The CW is partly owned by CBS, CNET's parent company), where it reportedly would have been a companion show to "Riverdale."